Buddy Hield: New Orleans Pelicans (2016–2017)

+2016–17 season: All–Rookie Honors & mid–season trade

 On June 23, 2016, Hield was selected by the New Orleans Pelicans with the sixth overall pick in the 2016 NBA draft.
-On July 22, 2016, he signed with the Pelicans.
-On December 15, 2016, he had his best outing as a Pelican with 21 points and five three-pointers in a 102–95 win over the Indiana Pacers.
-On January 3, 2017, he was named Western Conference Rookie of the Month for December.
+On July 22, he signed with the Pelicans.
+On December 15, Hield had his best outing as a Pelican with 21 points and five three-pointers in a 102–95 victory over the Indiana Pacers.
+On January 3, 2017, Hield was named Western Conference Rookie of the Month for December.

 Sacramento Kings (2017–2022)

 On February 20, 2017, Hield was traded, along with Tyreke Evans, Langston Galloway and 2017 first-round and second-round draft picks, to the Sacramento Kings for DeMarcus Cousins and Omri Casspi.
-He made his debut for the Kings three days later, scoring 16 points off the bench in a 116–100 win over the Denver Nuggets.
+Hield made his Kings debut three days later, scoring 16 points off the bench in a 116–100 victory over the Denver Nuggets.
 He was named Western Conference Rookie of the Month for March.
-On April 11, he set a new career high with 30 points in a 129–104 win over the Phoenix Suns.
-At the season's end, he was named to the NBA All-Rookie First Team.
+On April 11, Hield set a new career high with 30 points in a 129–104 victory over the Phoenix Suns.
+At the end of the season, he was named to the NBA All-Rookie First Team.

+2017–18 season: Career-high three–point percentage

 Hield began the 2017–18 season as a starter before switching to a bench role and becoming the team's sixth man after seven games.
-On November 25, 2017, Hield scored a season-high 27 points off the bench with a career-high seven 3-pointers in a 97–95 loss to the Los Angeles Clippers.
-Hield shot 43.1 percent from 3-point range in 2017–18, which placed him ninth in the NBA among qualified players.
+On November 25, 2017, Hield scored a season-high 27 points off the bench with a career-high seven three-pointers in a narrow 97–95 loss to the Los Angeles Clippers.
+He shot 43.1 percent from three-point range in 2017–18, which placed him ninth in the NBA among qualified players.

+2018–19 season: Career-high points per game

 In December 2018, Hield had a seven-game streak with 20 points or more.
-On January 5, he scored 32 points and had a career-high eight 3-pointers in a 127–123 loss to the Warriors.
-On January 19, 2019, Hield made an off-balance, fadeaway 3-pointer just before time expired and scored 35 points in a 103–101 win over the Detroit Pistons.
-On March 23, he had 25 points and the franchise season record for 3-pointers in a 112–103 win over the Suns.
-He made 7 of 14 shots from beyond the arc, giving him 245 3-pointers for the season and surpassing the mark of 240 set by Peja Stojaković in 2003–04.
-In April, he broke Damian Lillard's NBA record (599) for most 3-pointers made in a player's first three seasons.
+On January 5, 2019, he scored 32 points and had a career-high eight three-pointers in a 127–123 loss to the Warriors.
+On January 19, Hield made an off-balance, fadeaway three-pointer just before time expired and scored 35 points in a narrow 103–101 victory over the Detroit Pistons.
+On March 23, he had 25 points and broke the franchise season record for three-pointers in a 112–103 victory over the Suns.
+Hield made 7 of 14 shots from beyond the arc, giving him 245 three-pointers for the season and surpassing the mark of 240 set by Peja Stojaković in 2003–04.
+In April, he broke Damian Lillard's NBA record (599) for most three-pointers made in a player's first three seasons.